mattferris/sam/Readme.md

 Files can also be included using git.
 This works for local and remote repositories.
-In both cases, the referenced repository is cloned into the local cached, and the appropriate commit is checked out, before accessing the asset.
-To use git assets, the `git` command used.
+In both cases, the referenced repository is cloned into the local cached, and the appropriate commit is checked out before accessing the asset.
+To use git assets, use the `git` command.

 ```
 # local repo